-Red Sox place closer Matt Barnes on COVID-19 injured list
+Red Sox closer Barnes tests negative for coronavirus

-DETROIT (AP) — The Boston Red Sox placed closer Matt Barnes on the COVID-19 injured list on Tuesday.
+DETROIT (AP) — The Boston Red Sox placed Matt Barnes on the COVID-19 injured list and then found out after Tuesday’s game against Detroit that their closer tested negative for the virus.

 Barnes is 5-2 with 23 saves and a 2.30 ERA, but hadn’t pitched since a save against the Toronto Blue Jays on July 28.
-The right-hander was put into quarantine after showing symptoms at the team’s hotel in Detroit, and is awaiting test results.
+The right-hander was put into quarantine after showing symptoms at the team’s hotel in Detroit.

 Marwin González returned to the active roster after being out since July 13 with a hamstring strain.
 He is hitting .205 while starting at all four infield positions, as well as left and right field.